ECP-WarpX/impactx/docs/source/usage/python.rst

    :param ds: Segment length in m
    :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.Kicker(xkick, ykick, units)

+   A thin transverse kicker.

+   :param xkick: horizontal kick strength (dimensionless OR T-m)
+   :param ykick: vertical kick strength (dimensionless OR T-m)
+   :param units: specification of units (``"dimensionless"`` in units of the magnetic rigidity of the reference particle or ``"T-m"``)

 .. py:class:: impactx.elements.Multipole(multipole, K_normal, K_skew)

    A general thin multipole element.